agu3rra/agu3rra/README.md

 # About me
-Interested in building a career in the area of software development with a strong focus on security and automation.
+Interested in building a career in the area of cyber security with a strong focus on automation.
 Solid experience working in a global environment supporting high complexity IT systems.

 I'm a perpetual learner, passionate about technology and all forms of intelligence.
 I've sought to apply programming solutions into all work experiences I've had thus far and it is what I like to do best.
 Python is my primary language of choice and what I like most about it is its huge community and how it allows one to solve problems in a very practical fashion.